1949 Manitoba general election: Post-election changes

 On August 15, 1950, Progressive Conservative leader Errick Willis resigned his seat in cabinet.
 The party formally left the coalition later in the summer, and John McDowell, Hugh Morrison and Dufferin Roblin joined the party caucus.

 Some Progressive Conservative MLAs opposed their party's decision, and chose to remain with the coalition side.
-Charles Greenlay and Wallace Miller chose to remain in cabinet, while James Argue and Joseph Donaldson sat as pro-coalition independents.
+Charles Greenlay and Wallace C. Miller chose to remain in cabinet, while James Argue and Joseph Donaldson sat as pro-coalition independents.
 Argue rejoined the Progressive Conservatives in 1953, while Donaldson resigned his seat.
 Thomas Seens did not initially support the party's decision to leave the coalition, but sat with the Progressive Conservatives in the legislature.

 Ronald Robertson and Edmond Prefontaine rejoined the Liberal-Progressives, while independents Rod Clement and Walter Weir also remained on the government side.
 Harry Shewman appears to have sided with the opposition.

 St. Andrews (dec.
 James McLenaghen, June 23, 1950), October 24, 1950: